LifeFone — Helpful Online Resources

 Because LifeFone’s regular GPS service truly is like having two systems in one, there’s a lot of equipment.
 Both the traditional at-home unit and the GPS unit should be set up in the home.
 Because the traditional at-home unit offers 1300 feet of coverage and the GPS unit has unlimited coverage, you can rest assured that emergency help is only a button push away.
 The mobile GPS unit has a charge of up to 30 hours, which means you’ll have to make sure that you charge it every day.
 Unlike other systems, the GPS unit works while it is being charged.

 NEW!
-If you’re looking for a convenient all-in-one solution, LifeFone now offers the At-Home & On-the-Go GPS / Voice-in-Necklace device which offers two-way voice communication (speaker & microphone are built-in).
+If you’re looking for a convenient all-in-one solution, LifeFone now offers the At-Home & On-the-Go GPS / Voice-in-Pendant device which offers two-way voice communication (speaker & microphone are built-in).
 This system offers the latest in 4G connectivity and works anywhere in the U.S. by leveraging Verizon or AT&T networks, which is automatically included in your LifeFone service.
 In other words, you do not need to sign up for a separate AT&T or Verizon plan.
-The supervised battery life lasts up to 30 days, which is cutting edge in the industry.
-If you opt for fall detection ($5 more per month), the battery life lasts up to 5 days, which is still excellent.
-The equipment is free and the monthly emergency monitoring fee is $39.95.
+The supervised battery life lasts up to 16 days, which is cutting edge in the industry.
+The equipment is free and the monthly emergency monitoring fee is $41.95 for annual plans.

 Mobile GPS Setup & Installation